-The city of Dimapur is situated on the banks of Dhansiri river which is often referred to as Dong-siri meaning a peaceful river.
+The city of Dimapur is situated on the banks of the Dhansiri river which is often referred to as Dong-Siri meaning a peaceful river.
 Since the beginning, this city is described as the Brick City by the European Scholars as well as by the Ahoms.

 Historically, Dimapur was considered to be the ancient capital of Dimasa Kachari Community which was considered as a powerful race, based in Northeastern India.

-It is even believed that the seat of the capital of Dimapur Kingdom was majorly enclosed by a brick wall which was four feet wide and about sixteen feet in its height.
+It is even believed that the seat of the capital of Dimapur Kingdom was majorly enclosed by a brick wall that was four feet wide and about sixteen feet in its height.

-World War 2.
-During World War 2, Dimapur was considered as the centre of action between British India and Imperial Japan.
+During World War 2, Dimapur was considered the center of action between British India and Imperial Japan.
 It is believed that many Jain families came to Kohima from other parts of the country and had settled there in the 1800s, however, all of them had to move to Dimapur in 1944 because of the Japanese invasion that happened in World War 2.
-Some of the prominent names of Jain families among them were Phulchand Sethi, Udayram Chabra, Mangilal Chabra, Phulchand Binaykia, Jethmal Sethi, Ramchandra Sethi, Bhajanlal Sethi, Kanhaiyal Sethi and many others.
+Some of the prominent names of Jain families among them were Phulchand Sethi, Udayram Chabra, Mangilal Chabra, Phulchand Binaykia, Jethmal Sethi, Ramchandra Sethi, Bhajanlal Sethi, Kanhaiyal Sethi, and many others.

 Dimapur is an intriguing place to visit along with your loved ones.
 It is situated at a distance of about 2,194, 3,309, 1,295, 3,241 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Dimapur by the following means of transportation.

-By Road.
 You can plan on booking interstate or private buses to travel here from nearby regions.
 The roads connecting Dimapur to nearby regions are well maintained so it shouldn’t be too much of a problem to travel here.
-If travelling by bus doesn’t suit you, then you can also hire a cab or self-drive.
+If traveling by bus doesn’t suit you, then you can also hire a cab or self-drive.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here